Published On: May 22 2013 06:15:11 PM CDTUpdated On: May 24 2013 01:00:00 AM CDT

 1989 The action-adventure movie "Indiana Jones and the Last Crusade" premieres in theaters.
 The movie, the third in the blockbuster movie franchise directed by Steven Spielberg, added Sean Connery to play the father of Harrison Ford's Indiana Jones.
 In the film, set largely in 1938, Indiana searches for his father, a Holy Grail scholar, who has been kidnapped by Nazis.
 It set an opening day record by earning more than $11 million at the box office and ended up making $475 million worldwide, making it the highest-grossing film worldwide in 1989.

-1988: Singer Billy Gilman, who made his country music debut at age 11 and became the youngest singer to score a Top 40 hit on the country music charts, is born in Westerly, R.I.
+1988: Singer Billy Gilman, who made his country music debut at age 11 and became the youngest singer to score a Top 40 hit on the country music charts, is born in Westerly, Rhode Island.
 Gillman's debut single, "One Voice," peaked at No. 20 on the Billboard Hot Country Singles & Tracks and reached No. 38 on the Billboard Hot 100 singles chart.

-1984: Wrestling promoter and businessman Vince McMahon Sr., the founder of WWE, dies of pancreatic cancer at the age of 69 in North Miami, Fla.
+1984: Wrestling promoter and businessman Vince McMahon Sr., the founder of WWE, dies of pancreatic cancer at the age of 69 in North Miami, Florida.
 In 1982, McMahon had sold the parent company of the then-WWF to his son Vincent Kennedy McMahon, who began an expansion process that fundamentally changed the professional wrestling industry and transformed the company into a worldwide business.

 1976: The supersonic passenger airliner Concorde begins service to America, with the London to Washington, D.C., service departing and arriving from Washington Dulles International Airport.